indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualPrivateClouds/VPCManagementandBasicOperations.md

 ## Deleting a VPC

-A VPC can be deleted using the **DELETE VPC NETWORK** button under the **Operations** section/tab of VPC details.
+To delete a VPC, navigate to the Operations Section and click on the **DELETE VPC NETWORK** button.
 Deleting a VPC will remove it permanently.

 :::note
 Before attempting to delete this VPC, ensure that all Tiers, IPv4 Addresses, and Instances are removed from this VPC.
 This action is irreversible, and you may not be able to recover any data for this VPC.